Christine Darby // Published: June 2024 // Updated: August 2024

 • Myth: Moz’s Domain Authority (DA), Ahref’s Domain Rating (DR), or Semrush’s Authority Score (AS) determine a site’s ranking ability.

 • Reality: DA is a proprietary metric developed by Moz to estimate the likelihood of a website ranking in search engine results.
 Following Moz’s lead, other SEO tools like Ahrefs and Semrush created their own similar metrics.
 Agencies that “sell backlinks” promote these link-based metrics as significant.
-However, Google does not use third-party metrics in its ranking algorithms.
+However, Google does not use third-party metrics or scores in its ranking algorithms.
 Importantly, buying backlinks for ranking purposes violates Google’s guidelines.

 While these scores can be useful for broad analysis, they are frequently misunderstood by novices, who might cite “low DA” as a reason for poor site performance in search results.
 With experience, you’ll find many examples of sites with low DA scores that rank well and outperform sites with higher DA scores.

 Regarding the discussions about the Google leak where people claimed Google representatives “lied” about authority scores: whenever John Mueller of Google has discussed “Domain Authority,” it has been clear that he was referencing these third-party scores, trying to clarify this exact misconception.
-If Google’s algorithm does use a type of site authority signal, it is not DA, DR, or AS.
+If Google’s algorithm uses a type of site authority signal, it is not DA, DR, or AS.

 “SEO Scores”